Ohio students arrested after 'hit lists' found at elementary, middle school

 The list, which school officials had been made aware of and later found in the trash, detailed all the people the students reportedly wanted to “stab to death,” police records said, according to FOX8.

-A student allegedly informed a teacher that the 10-year-old girl was “telling other students that she had a knife and a hit list, and that it was her intention to stab people,” Costantino said.
+A student allegedly informed a teacher that the 10-year-old girl was “telling other students that she had a knife, hit list and intended to stab people,” Costantino said.

 Later on, the students told police that the names on the list were people who “were not nice to them.”

 The same day, another hit list was found, again at Eastern Heights Middle School.
-A 12-year-old boy was arrested for making a hit list, Costantino siad.
-A teacher reportedly overheard another student ask the 12-year-old to “show me the list of people that you want to kill.”
+A 12-year-old boy was arrested after a teacher reportedly overheard another student ask him to “show me the list of people that you want to kill.”

 The 12-year-old boy and the 10-year-old boy who were arrested are brothers, the police captain said.

-As of now, police do not think the lists are connected, Costantino said, though he called the timing of the incidents rather unusual.
+As of now, police do not think the lists are connected, Costantino said, though he called the timing of the incidents somewhat unusual.

 “This is the first time this has ever happened,” he said.

-Moving forward, “it’s a two- fold process -- the criminal part of it and the school’s disciplinary process,” he said, adding that the children will likely be suspended or even expelled.
+Moving forward, “it’s a two-fold process -- the criminal part of it and the school’s disciplinary process,” he said, adding that the children will likely be suspended or even expelled.

-“We want to find underlying cause of why they are so angry and why they are expressing their anger like this,” he said.
-Costantino said that the middle school boy who was arrested told police that making the list was “his way of venting his anger.”
+“We want to find the underlying cause of why they are so angry and why they are expressing their anger like this,” he said.
+Costantino said that the middle school boy who was arrested told police that making a list was “his way of venting his anger.”

 Costantino said both schools did a “great job” handling the incidents, praising the officials for their quick actions.

-“Matters of student and school safety are of the utmost urgency and as a school administration and law enforcement team we will continue a no-tolerance approach to threats and violence, while continuing to delve into the issue of student behaviors and student responses to emotional and social issues they may be experiencing at school and at home,” Amy Higgins, communications and marketing director for the Elyria school district told Fox News in a statement.
-“It is our greatest priority to keep our students and staff safe and to provide a secure environment so students feel protected and are learning to their full potential.”
+“Matters of student and school safety are of the utmost urgency, and as a school administration and law enforcement team we will continue a no-tolerance approach to threats and violence, while continuing to delve into the issue of student behaviors and student responses to emotional and social issues they may be experiencing at school and at home,” Amy Higgins, communications and marketing director for the Elyria school district told Fox News in a statement.
+“It is our greatest priority to keep our students and staff safe and to provide a secure environment, so students feel protected and are learning to their full potential.”

 “We wish to commend our students and staff in these situations for quickly reporting information, and our administrative team and our Elyria Police Department partners for their calm, swift and deliberate handling of the situations for the safety of all,” the statement continued.